-Once you’ve done the research, putting a presentation together and getting ready for the event takes some planning.
+Once you’ve done the research, putting a poster together and getting ready for the event takes some planning.

 - What to Wear

 Please dress in business casual.
-For men we suggest a shirt with a collar.
-For women we suggest a blouse or shirt with a collar.
+For men we suggest dress pants or khakis and a shirt with a collar.
+For women we suggest dress pants or knee-length skirt and a blouse or shirt with a collar.
+Jeans, yoga pants, athletic clothing and short party dresses are not appropriate.
+Please wear comfortable shoes, since you will be standing by your poster for the majority of the three hours.
 You will be representing Hope College to prospective students/parents/donors and the Holland community.